Noreen Rice

-Noreen Rice (19 February 1936 – 23 March 2015) was an artist born in Belfast.
-She exhibited for fifty years and worked in the USA, France and Switzerland and her work is included in the United Nations collection.
+Noreen Rice (19 February 1936 – 23 March 2015) was an artist born in Belfast, Northern Ireland, UK.
+She exhibited for fifty years and worked in the US, France and Switzerland and her work is included in the United Nations collection.

 Life

 Rice was born in Belfast in 1936.
 Her parents were Nell (born Hayes) and Johnny Rice.
 Her mother could sing and her father was a master mason.
 Her mothers singing brought in extra money after her father was posted overseas during World War Two.
-She went to Methodist College and by the age of fourteen she was living in the family home with lodgers as her parents were in Africa where her father was working.
-She wasn't academic and she took only a passing interest in becoming a secretary.
-A school friend said that all she wanted to do was draw.
+She went to Methodist College in Belfast and by the age of fourteen she was living in the family home with lodgers as her parents were in Africa where her father was working.
+A school friend said that all she ever wanted to do was draw.

 The artist Gerard Dillon came from Belfast.
-Dillon helped Rice after they were introduced to each other by Rice's piano teacher in 1951.
+Dillon helped Rice after they were introduced to each other by Tom Davidson, Rice's piano teacher in 1951.
 He was friends with the painter George Campbell.
 They both shared "an interest in bohemian characters".
-She regarded both Dillon and Campbell as her mentors for decades and her work was of a similar surrealistic and primitive style.
+She regarded both Dillon and Campbell as her mentors and her work was of a similar surrealistic and primitive style.

-In 1956 she completed her first solo exhibition at the British Council in Hong Kong.
-She had been there since 1954 doing typing and practicing her painting.
-Her father was working there and she stayed in Hong Kong until the following year.
-When she returned she earned money working night shifts in the BBC news room.
+In 1956 she had her first solo exhibition at the British Council in Hong Kong where her father had been posted.
+When she returned to London she earned money working night shifts in the BBC news room.

 Gerard Dillon and his sister, Mollie, had a property on Abbey Road in 1958.
-They let off part of the house to artist Arthur Armstrong and they let a flat to Noreen and her brother.
+They let off part of the house to artist Arthur Armstrong and they let a flat to Noreen Rice and her brother Hal.
 Dillon and Rice would tour junk yards to find objects like leather and string that they included in their artwork.
 The house was known for its ex-pat Irish artists which also included Aidan Higgins and Gerard Keenan.